Flagsmith/flagsmith-docs/docs/integrations/datadog.md

 You can integrate Flagsmith with Datadog in two ways:

-1. Integrate Flagsmith Flags into your Datadog Dashboard
+1. Integrate Flagsmith into your Datadog Dashboard
 2. Send flag change events from Flagsmith into your Datadog event stream.

-## 1. Integrate Flagsmith Flags into your Datadog Dashboard
+## 1. Integrate Flagsmith into your Datadog Dashboard

+This integration lets you add a Flagsmith widget into your Datadog Dashboard so you can view and manage your flags without having to leave the Datadog application.

+IMG

+The video below will walk you through the steps of adding the integration:

+VIDEO

 ## 2. Send Flag Change events to Datadog

+The second type of integration allows you to send Flag change events in Flagsmith into your Datadog event stream.

 ![Datadog](/img/integrations/datadog/datadog-3.png)